rebeam-org-zz/pandocker/example.md

 ## Links

-Links should be printed without a different "visited" colour. [semver.org](https://semver.org)
+Links should be printed without a different "visited" colour, for better PDF export. [semver.org](https://semver.org)

 ## RFC8174